crisap94/AnalogButtons/README.md

 Minimum hold duration (time that must elapse before a button is considered being held) and hold interval (time that must elapse between each activation of the hold function) can both be configured.

-By default max number of buttons per pin is limited to 8 to limit memory consumption, but it can be controlled defining the `ANALOGBUTTONS_MAX_SIZE` macro ***before*** including this library.
+By default max number of buttons per pin is limited to 8 to limit memory consumption, but it can be controlled defining the `ARRAYBUTTONS_MAX_SIZE` macro ***before*** including this library.

 This work is largely inspired by the AnalogButtons library available in the Arduino Playground library collection, but it represents a substantial improvement in terms of code organization as each operation is going to be defined in a separate function removing the need to determine (through `if` or `switch` statements) which button has been pressed/held.